EKS Proof of Concept for V/Line

 - The infrastructure components on which the application runs is not fault-tolerant, leading to potential unplanned outages.

-- Application maintenance is time consuming and require outages.
+- Application maintenance is time-consuming and requires outages.

 V/Line engaged Cevo for a Proof of Concept to understand the suitability of EKS platform for their application.